Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 July 10, 1943: During World War II, the Allied invasion of Italy began, with an attack on the island of Sicily.
 The British entry into Syracuse was the first Allied success in Europe.
 General Dwight D. Eisenhower labeled the invasion "the first page in the liberation of the European Continent."
 (South Carolinians In WW II)

-On July 15, 1936 Charles J. Bradshaw was born.
-He has been inducted into South Carolina Business Hall of Fame.
+On July 15, 1936, Charles J. Bradshaw was born.
+He was inducted into South Carolina Business Hall of Fame in 2006.
+Bradshaw was known for his illustrious business career in S.C., and for founding Bradshaw Investments.
 (Legacy Of Leadership Profile)

 National Ice Cream Day - Ice Cream | Eye Wonder